tpenaranda/ruby-api-example/README.md

 8. Enter correct env values for .env.development
 9. Repeat steps 7 and 8 for env.test
 10. To start ruby server, run `make run`
-11. Site will now be accessible at http://localhost:3000
+11. The API will now be accessible at http://localhost:3000/api/v1.0/users

 **Note:** Be sure to set database url for env.test to your test database and not your development database.
 Tests will truncate all tables in the test database before running!